hgimonet/Interactive-Lab-Hub/Lab 2/README.md

 -------------- done --------------
 ```

-As it turns out, these outputs aren't compatible with the python API, so I tried writing my own calibration by simply averaging measurements over 5 seconds (see code [here](mpu_calibrate.py)).
+~~As it turns out, these outputs aren't compatible with the python API, so I tried writing my own calibration by simply averaging measurements over 5 seconds (see code [here](mpu_calibrate.py)).
+~~

+Actually, turns out my sensor does not need to be calibrated, as the number I was seeing was gravity, oops!

 #### Using the MPU

-So in theory, v = a * dt, so I though if I had a velocity counter in the while loop, I could have an approximation for speed.
+So in theory, velocity is acceleration  so I though if I had a velocity counter in the while loop, I could have an approximation for speed.

+After some trial and error, I realized that in practice, [finding velocity from from acceleration is not that simple](http://www.chrobotics.com/library/accel-position-velocity).
+You need to first remove gravity from the accelerometer data using the gyroscope for the correct angle.
+You can also run into issues if the intervals at which you are checking the acceleration is such that you miss the movement -- this can be partially fixed with a high-pass filter.

+Of course, getting this all working requires basically building an [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit)...

+For simplicity, I am therefore going to assume the sensor will only be moving in the x-y plane, with no rotations (no gravity, yay!).

 ### Demo